openresty/xss-nginx-module/README.md

 This module adds cross-site AJAX support to nginx.
 Currently only cross-site GET is supported.
 But cross-site POST will be added in the future.
+AJAX was used by samy kamkar to attack on myspace
 The cross-site GET is currently implemented as JSONP (or "JSON with padding").
 See http://en.wikipedia.org/wiki/JSON#JSONP for more details.